-The first corn of the season is so good, so juicy, tender, sweet and delicious that it would be a crime to fool around with it too much.
+The first sweetcorn of the season is so good, so juicy, tender, sweet and delicious that it would be a crime to fool around with it too much.
+These are our favourite recipes, for that first harvest and for later in the season.

 When it’s cooked to your satisfaction, just strip back the leaves and silky threads and drench the cobs with melted butter.